rautio/react-analyzer/vscode-extension/README.md

 ### Project Configuration

-Create a `.reactanalyzerrc.json` file in your project root to customize rules and path aliases:
+Create a `.rarc` (or `.reactanalyzerrc.json`) file in your project root to customize rules and path aliases:

 ```json
 {